 In a positive development for KMCC, Chin-Fung Chan, a student at the University of Western Australia joined the team as an intern in early August 2022.
-As part of his involvement with the McCusker Centre for Citizenship, Chin-Fung will assist KMCC with a range of marketing and research related activities.
+As part of KMCC ‘s new partnership with the McCusker Centre for Citizenship, Chin-Fung will assist the Centre with a range of marketing and research related activities.
 Welcome Chin-Fung!

 Tell us a bit about your cultural background and family?

 I’m from Hong Kong.
 My family do not have many rules in our home, or maybe they recognise that I am not so troublesome?? 🙂 Actually, my grandparents gave my parents great freedom growing up, and this has influenced their parenting style; so they have done the same for me.

 Describe your experience of life in Australia so far.